Looking for the ultimate guide to climbing Mount Elbrus? Look no further!

 - Cost of rental gear: $600 (all of this is relative to how prepared and experienced you are, I was neither).

 - Total cost for me climbing Mount Elbrus: $2,765

 Other costs and important points to consider:

-There is an option when climbing Mount Elbrus from the south side to take a snowcat (holds 5 people) for $70 or a snowmobile (holds one person) for $40.
+There is an option when climbing Mount Elbrus from the south side to take a snowcat (holds 5 people) for $70 or a snowmobile (which holds one person) for $40.
 These are snow transport vehicles that will take you the distance between Garabashi and Pastukhov rocks – a distance of 900m.

-Me and Johnny were the only 2 of a team of 11 who refused the offer, in fact it was pushed on us in a borderline mob rule fashion.
-We both decided with our type A personalities that it would be cheating and against our moral compass with regards to completing our personal challenge.
+Me and Johnny were the only 2 of a team of 11 who refused the offer, in fact, it was pushed on us in a borderline mob rule fashion.
+We both decided with our type-A personalities that it would be cheating and against our moral compass with regards to completing our personal challenge.

-We wanted to suffer (and oh boy did we do that) for the summit without aid of any transport.
+We wanted to suffer (and oh boy did we do that) for the summit without the aid of any transport.

 I’m not going to make that decision for you.
 I have my personal standards and reasons and you have yours, but it’s something to consider if costs are important to you and you’re open to this option.

 There are also my terrible newbie issues to think about (not having the correct gear) so the chances are your costs will be a lot less than mine, if you’re an experienced climber with the correct clothes and equipment knowledge.

 Climbing Mount Elbrus from its northern side is considered to be the hardcore route out of the two.
 Far less developed, Mount Elbrus from the north is free from bunk beds, modern buildings and any other built-up tourism.